Swarnim55/FoodOrderApp/README.md

 7. Added Form, Input Component to MealItems
 8. Worked along Cart component and styling.
 9. Created a Overlay Modal for Cart Component via ReactPortal and passed to index.html via CreateReactPortal
+10. Implemented Cart with some dummy data and states, used props for reusability and scalability.